SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

   a.
 It is a new round and the oracle has not yet submitted to this round
   b.
 An interval of Z minutes/hours expired since the last price pushed on chain.
 This is only done if the oracle has not started the previous round himself.
 This is done because an oracle is not allowed to start consecutive rounds.
   c.
 There is a deviation of more than W% from the current price on-chain.
 Once again, only done if the oracle has not started the previous round himself.
-7. Keep the following information in the state file for each feed:
+7. Keep the following information in the DB for each feed:
   a.
 The CL job's external id for that feed
   b.
 The name of the feed
   c.
 The last request id
   d.
 The last reported round on chain
   e.
+The timestamp of the last price submission made on chain
+  f.
 The timestamp of the last request made to the CL node
-  f.
+  g.
 The last aggregated price on chain
-  g.
+  h.
 The request id of the last result received from the CL node
-  h.
+  i.
 The details of the latest on-chain round including the round id, the timestamp when it was started, by whom it was started and whether the oracle made a submission for that round

 #### Monitoring